fairDataSociety/fairdrive-theapp/docs/USER-GUIDE.md

 4. When you finish procedure your FDP account will be ready
 5. Login into Fairdrive using your username/password

-#### 3. Using Bloosom extension

-1. Make sure you are logged in inside Blossom extension
-2. Click Connect
-3. Select Blossom
-4. Allow Fairdrive full access of your personal storage

 ## Logging In

 **Metamask** account: